UbiquityRobotics/ubiquity_buildbot/README.md

 4. `customizations/` folder contains customization scripts for making images that do not have their own project repo. (eg. base image, gdm image, ...)

+5. `common_img_mods/` folder contains common mods considered to be of use to a wide variety of internal and external images.
+These mod simply define `install()` python functions that get included and used in the customization scripts.
+Example of using the common mod for installing gdm3 (desktop environment) can be seen in [customize_gdm3_image.py](customizations/customize_gdm3_image.py).
+Check out what is inside `common_img_mods/` to see all available mods, and more can be added in the future.

 5. `files/` folder contains config files that are copied over to rootfs to specify some image configurations.

 ### Design choices